✦ Scandinavian-inspired design, curated for modern living

 Energy Use Efficiency

 After you’ve checked noise and placement, it’s worth looking at how much power the unit will use day to day.
 You should compare Energy Efficiency Ratio, or EER, because a higher rating means the dehumidifier removes more moisture for each watt it uses.
 ENERGY STAR models can help you cut electricity use while still meeting EPA efficiency standards.
-If you want lower operating costs, look for a brushless DC motor; it can use up to 50% less energy than a conventional motor.
+If you want lower operating costs, look for a brushless DC motor; it may use less energy than a conventional motor depending on design and operating conditions.
 Continuous operation mode also matters, since it helps the unit hold steady humidity without constant on-off cycling.
-In many basements, an efficient model can cost less than $1 a day to run, depending on your local rates and how hard you use it.
+In many basements, an efficient model can help control daily running costs, depending on your local rates, room size, and how hard you use it.

 Frequently Asked Questions